Breast Cancer Stories

 Describe the side effect cycle

 Kind of feeling crazy at times.
-I would not know what I’m doing or where I’m at, at points.
+I would not know what I’m doing or where I’m at.
 I would have to sit down a lot.
 Got a little tired and then ones after that it was more of losing the memory, losing words, not being able to find them.
 Getting tired, having to sit down a lot, that kind of thing.
 Not being able to focus on my work like spreadsheets, horrible.
 So I got a lot of the easier stuff to do.
-But I would absolutely fly weeks 2 and 3.

 I used Purell like a gun.
-There was that kind of stuff.
-Usually you get really good.
 Third week is good.
 Then you go back in again and by the second cycle I had lost my hair two weeks in.
-My eyebrows I kept for most all of it until the end.
+My eyebrows I kept until the end.
 Eyelashes fell out the last one.
-And food became unpalatable probably the second cycle was when I lost all my taste.
+And food became unpalatable.
+Probably the second cycle was when I lost all my taste.
 I’d lose that for anywhere from 10 to 12 days.
 So I’d have two days of feeding frenzy!

 What helped you physically with side effects?